algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 FABGen is a set of Python scripts to generate C++ binding code to different languages.
 It was written as a SWIG replacement.

-It is used by HARFANG 3D to generate the binding for python, Lua and Go.
+It is used by Harfang 3D to generate the binding for Python, Lua and Go.

 ### Why Rust?

 Rust is a programming language that is designed to be fast, reliable and productive.
 It is a new language that is used to create low level applications exactly like C++ but with a lot of new features that make it easier to work with and to maintain.

-FABGen already supports the binding for python/Lua and Go, but it does not support Rust yet.
+FABGen already supports the binding for Python/Lua and Go, but it does not support Rust yet.

 With all of these features and the rise of Rust, it is a good idea to add the support for Rust for FABGen.

 ## Audience

-The audience of the solution is the developers who are using the HARFANG 3D engine, it will allow them to use the engine in Rust.
+The audience of the solution is the developers who are using the Harfang 3D engine, it will allow them to use the engine in Rust.

-A lot of developpers are using Rust for their projects, and a lot of software in C++ are translated in Rust, for a memory safety purpose.
+A lot of developers are using Rust for their projects, and a lot of software in C++ are translated into Rust, for memory safety purposes.

 In the recent surveys from the developers, Rust is one of the most popular languages in 2022 and it is expected to be the most popular language in 2023.